Macadamia Nut Crusted Walleye

 Hi everyone!
 Thank you for visiting Emily’s Fresh Kitchen.
 I am a trained chef and cookbook author and I love to eat, cook, and think about food.
 I enjoy working with nutrient-rich foods and creating meals that not only taste good, but assist the body in fighting illness and disease.

-Purchase your signed book today.
+Pre-order your signed book today.

 Scroll to Top